Glossary¶

 — |

-A hydrogen atom added to cap severed bonds when extracting a pocket from a larger structure. |
+A hydrogen atom added to cap severed bonds when extracting an active site model from a larger structure. |

 Backbone |